 Network latency can have serious consequences for IoT devices.
 Take, for example, self-driving cars.
 Autonomous vehicles gather a tremendous amount of data from their surroundings and from other devices nearby.
 If the vehicle’s reaction time is dependent upon instructions from the computing resources at the core of the network, the slightest delay could literally be a matter of life and death.

 Edge computing offers a solution to the latency problem by relocating crucial data processing to the edge of the network.
 Rather than constantly delivering data back to a central server, edge enabled devices can gather and process data in real time, allowing them to respond faster and more effectively.
-When used in tandem with edge data centers, edge computing is a versatile approach to network infrastructure that takes advantage of the abundant processing power afforded by modern IoT devices.
+When used in tandem with edge data centers, edge computing is a versatile approach to network infrastructure that takes advantage of the abundant processing power afforded by the combination of modern IoT devices and edge data centers.

 In a cloud computing architecture, all data is gathered and processed in a centralized location, usually in a data center.
 All devices that need to access this data or use applications associated with it must first connect to the cloud.
 Since everything is centralized, the cloud is generally easy to secure and control while still allowing for reliable remote access.